-During reassembly, install new O-rings, bearing isolators, and gaskets if disturbed from position.
-O-rings, bearing isolators and gaskets may have been damaged during disassembly.
+During reassembly, install new O-rings, oil seals, and gaskets if disturbed from position.
+O-rings, oil seals and gaskets may have been damaged during disassembly.

 During reassembly, Carver recommends that the ball bearings be replaced if disturbed from position.